 - The Texas legend with the funny name comes next.
 So what are Corky Lures?
-Click to learn more, get Corky fishing tips, and to hear about yet another lure bass fisherman are familiar with – the Swimbait!
+Click to learn more, get Corky fishing tips, and hear about yet another lure bass fishermen are familiar with – the Swimbait!

 Bucktail Jigs and Tied Jigs